Get

 Image Credit: Welshea, Shutterstock

 The name “Pembroke” comes from their place of origin in Wales: Pembrokeshire.
-They have no ancestors in common with Cardigan Corgis.
+They may have distant ancestors in common with Cardigan Corgis.
 Instead of being related to Dachshunds, Pembroke Corgis are more closely related to Chow-Chows, Pomeranians, and Norwegian Elkhounds.

-Pembrokes can be distinguished from Cardigan Corgis based on the fact that they don’t have tails.
+Pembrokes can be distinguished from Cardigan Corgis based on the fact that they have short or bobbed tails, while regular-length tails are uncommon.
 They are also smaller in both average height and weight and have less diverse coat colors.
 Usually, Pembroke Corgis are going to be white and either red or sable.

 Personality